christianalfoni/impact/docs/deep-dive/resolving-stores.md

 # Resolving Stores

 One of the features of Impact is the ability to resolve stores from the React context.
 You provide a store using a `StoreProvider` in the component tree and any nested component can now consume the same store.
 This is not much different from consuming a regular context.
-Where things might start to challenge your technical intuition is when the store you consume using the `useStore` hook inside a component is also able to use the same `useStore` hook to continue resolving stores up the component tree.
+Where things might start to challenge your technical intuition is when the the same `useStore` hook can be used inside the _store_ to also resolve stores up the component tree.

 Hopefully this behaviour is an intuitive developer experience, but to scratch your technical itch, let us take on a concrete example by looking at a simplified component tree: